 It was at that moment that he first noticed me–at least I assume he saw me since he was looking right at me.

-I should have quickly consumed the rest of my beer and skidaddled, but I figured I had a bit of time to relax.
-My plan was simple—finish my beer just a couple of minutes before Ohmygod received his, this would afford me a quick escape since he would be trained on the bartender like the most loyal of dogs until he was served his mug of beer.
+I should have quickly consumed the rest of my beer and skedaddled, but I figured I had a bit of time to relax.
+My plan was simple—finish my beer just a couple of minutes before Ohmygod received his, this would afford me a quick escape since he would be trained on the bartender like the most loyal of dogs waiting for his daily meal.